 When the pandemic hit us in 2020, many lives were significantly changed.
 While some of us had the luxury of keeping our jobs, some had to be let go as companies streamline their operations.

 It prompted many Singaporeans to look at other ways to make their money work harder for them, and more young Singaporeans started investing for the first time.

 Since receiving income from multiple sources has become commonplace amid the pandemic, some of us may want to consider expanding our options.

-Thankfully, SmartFunding has made such alternative sources more accessible through their online financing platform.
+Capitalising on this growing trend of retail investors, SmartFunding is one company that has made alternative investment sources more accessible through their online financing platform.

 Allowing users to invest in causes which they find meaningful, the platform lets you support businesses you care about while growing your money.

 Here’s how you can start investing your money, with the hopes of obtaining passive income that’ll better prepare you for the future.

 Mention ‘investments’ and some may instantly think of graphs and numbers aplenty.
 While those do play a part, investing also has tangible, transformative effects on businesses.

 Instead of making it all about figures, SmartFunding puts the community first by helping businesses hard-hit by the pandemic stay afloat.